anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 ![validator](assets/readme-assets/PEP8.PNG)

 ## Libraries
+### gspread
+Used for interacting with Google Sheets.
+### google.oauth2.service_account
+Specifically, the Credentials module from this library is used to handle authentication with Google Sheets using a service account file (creds.json).
 ### random
 This library is used for generating random numbers.
 In the code, it is used to select a random index for choosing a word from the list.

-The Python file called **hangman_stages** is teated as a custom module that contains ASCII art representations of the hangman stages.
+The Python file called **hangman_stages** is treated as a custom module that contains ASCII art representations of the hangman stages.

 ## Deployment